 - I am from Wisconsin and need to use a computer.
 Do I need a library card to do so?
 Our computers are free and open to the public regardless of residency.
 All we ask is that you sign in at the circulation desk before using them.

-- I own my own business and my computer at home isn’t working.
-Can I print things from your computer and scan them to someone else?
+- Can I print things from your computer and scan them to someone else?
 Yes.
 We have virtually all of the technology you might need to run a small business.
 Services and prices we offer include:

 - Black and white photocopy or printout: 10 cents per page